FOTEINISKARA/Cepheid_SnIa_Calibrator_Data_Transition/README.md

 Hubble tension or a transition of the Cepheid SnIa calibrator parameters?

-Leandros Perivolaropoulos and Foteini Skara arxiv:
+Leandros Perivolaropoulos and Foteini Skara  arXiv:2109.04406

 Any further questions/comments are welcome.